blog-dovydasvenckus/blog/_posts/2017-08-20-jersey-on-embedded-jetty.md

             "com.dovydasvenckus.jersey.resources"
     );

-This is important step.
+This is an important step.
 You must set package where rest resources are located.

 ## REST resource